Aynlai/Control-and-Simulate-Multiple-Robots-in-a-Warehouse-Scenario/README.md

 end
 ````

-# 2. Execute Tasks for a Warehouse Robot
+# 2. Control the robot move in three locations

-> + This example demonstrates how to execute an obstacle-free path for a mobile robot between three locations on a given map.
+> + This example demonstrates how to execute an obstacle-free path planning for a mobile robot between three locations on a given map.
 >   + The robot is expected to visit the three locations in a warehouse: a charging station, loading station, and unloading location.
 >
 > + The sequence in which these locations are visited is dictated by a scheduler.